FuelLabs/sway/sway-book/src/documentation/language/built-ins/numeric.md

 ## Unsigned Integers

-An unsigned integer is a whole number which can take the value of zero and any positive number, but cannot be negative.
+An unsigned integer is a whole number which can take the value of zero or any positive number, but cannot be negative.
 This allows for one more _bit_ of values to be used for the positive numbers and thus the positive range is significantly larger than for signed integers.

 An example of available values is: